nursoltan-s/nursoltan.github.io/_posts/2023-03-23-functional-java-features.markdown

 #### Conclusion

 Java Streams provide a powerful and flexible way to process collections of objects in a functional style.
 Streams allow you to express complex operations using a fluent and concise syntax, and provide lazy evaluation and parallel processing for improved performance.
 With the examples provided in this post, you should now have a good understanding of what Java Streams are and how to use them in your code.
+In summary, Java methods are an essential part of programming in Java.
+They allow for code to be encapsulated, reused, and maintained more easily, and they provide a way to perform specific tasks in a program.
+By understanding how to create and use methods, you can write more efficient and effective Java code.